ALT Linux: Lite

 A small single-CD distribution for older/low-memory computers, with Xfce as default desktop.
 Available in normal and Live CD versions.
 Rather superseded by LXDE-based New Lite.

 Compact

 Compact is a series of ALT Linux distributions tailored for beginner users.
 It is mostly used on workstations, home computers, and notebooks.
 It includes additional means for easy configuration, many office and multimedia applications, and some games.
-Compact was also a popular choice for OEM whitelabeling, i.e., creating a specific edition for various hardware vendors to bundle with their hardware.
+Compact was also a popular choice for OEM white-labeling, i.e., creating a specific edition for various hardware vendors to bundle with their hardware.